josdejong/mathjs/docs/reference/functions/format.md

        For example '123.4' and '1.4e7'.
    - `precision: number`
      A number between 0 and 16 to round the digits of the number.
-In case of notations 'exponential' and 'auto', `precision` defines the total number of significant digits returned.
+In case of notations 'exponential', 'engineering', and 'auto', `precision` defines the total number of significant digits returned.
      In case of notation 'fixed', `precision` defines the number of significant digits after the decimal point.
      `precision` is undefined by default.